Answer Keys

 51 D. Second sentence of this paragraph makes it clear that ‘pondering’ and purposefully avoiding any activity are different things.

-52 C. Last sentence of the paragraph gives an example of incorrect lessons that we give to our children, how boredom is something bad, whereas as it turns out it can be quite useful.
+52 C. Last sentence of the paragraph gives an example of incorrect lessons that we give to our children, how boredom is something bad, whereas as it turns out, it can be quite useful.

 53 A. The complicated phrasing of the question can be misleading.
 Simply put, we need to find a mention of some activity that is common nowadays and takes place everywhere.
-What the author implies is the use of various electronic devices such as mp3 players and smartphones.
+What the author implies is the use of various electronic devices, such as MP3 players and smartphones.
 See sentence one of this paragraph.

 54 D. In the second part of Paragraph D the author mentions turning off their mobile phone for the weekend and how they find the effect profoundly beneficial.
 Their mind becomes ‘refreshed and revitalized’.